fommil/fpmortals/manuscript/introduction.md

 blocking.
 In either case, it is a lot of boilerplate and we are fundamentally dealing with different APIs that are not unified.

-Let's try to solve the problem like Java 1.2 by introducing a common parent.
+Let's solve the problem like Java 1.2 by introducing a common parent.
 To do this, we need to use the *higher kinded types* (HKT) Scala language feature.

 A> **Higher Kinded Types** allow us to use a *type constructor* in our type A> parameters, which looks like `C[_]`.
 This is a way of saying that